-MChiro, PGCert, MSc ACPP - Lecturer (Clinical Sciences)
+MChiro, PGCert, MSc ACPP, MMEd – Senior Lecturer (Clinical Management)

-Aurélie Marchand is a chiropractor who obtained a Master in Chiropractic from the Anglo-European College of Chiropractic in 2006, a Post-Graduate Certificate in Chiropractic Practice in 2007, and a Master in Advanced Chiropractic Paediatric Practice at the AECC along with the Graham Heale Award in 2010.
-She is currently completing a Post-graduate Diploma in Medical Education.
-Prior to joining the AECC teaching staff she was in practice for 10 years, was a teacher of Fascial Manipulation®, and taught several post-graduate chiropractic paediatric seminars.
+Aurélie Marchand is a chiropractor who obtained a Master in Chiropractic from the Anglo-European College of Chiropractic in 2006, a Postgraduate Certificate in Chiropractic Practice in 2007, and a Master in Advanced Chiropractic Paediatric Practice at the AECC along with the Graham Heale Award in 2010.
+She is completed a Masters in Medical Education with the University of Dundee in 2021 and was awarded the Professor Ronal Harden award for best podium presentation of her dissertation.
+Prior to joining the AECC UC teaching staff she was in practice for ten years, was a teacher of Fascial Manipulation®, and taught several postgraduate chiropractic paediatric seminars.

 Areas of Interest